marioip/flash-disney/README.txt

 This is a interactive minisite created by @marioip ( Mario Iglesias )

-This is a code development with the last technologies and old best practices.
+This is a code development with the last technologies and best practices.
 Using html5, sass, canvas, sprites, base64...

 ## Technologies used